Dart gun

 A dart gun is an air rifle that fires a dart.
 The dart is tipped with a hypodermic needle and filled with a sedative, vaccine or antibiotic.
 A dart gun containing a sedative is called a tranquillizer gun (also spelled tranquilizer gun, tranquilliser gun or tranquiliser gun).

 History

 The modern dart gun was invented in the 1950s by New Zealander Colin Murdoch.
-While working with colleagues to study populations of deer and wild goats introduced to New Zealand, he considered that killing the animals to examine them would be unnecessary if a dose of sedative could be administered by projection from afar.
+During his involvement in a research project on Himalayan tahr in the Southern Alps, he considered that administering a dose of sedative from afar was safer for humans and more humane for animals than current methods of capture.
 To that end, Murdoch went on to develop a range of rifles, darts, and pistols.

 The first modern remote drug-delivery system was invented by scientists at the University of Georgia in the 1950s, and was the direct predecessor to the Cap-Chur equipment used worldwide for decades.
+In 1953, a study on antler growth was conducted in which seven free-ranging bucks were tranquilized — three died from overdose, three were successfully anesthetized, and one was minimally sedated.

-In the early 1960s, a team in Kenya headed by Toni Harthoorn discovered that various species, despite being of roughly equal size (for example, the rhinoceros and the buffalo), needed very different doses and spectra of drugs to safely immobilize them.
+In the late 1950s, a team in Kenya headed by Toni Harthoorn discovered that various species, despite being of roughly equal size (for example, the rhinoceros and the buffalo), needed very different doses and spectra of drugs to safely anesthetize them.

+In June, 1961, a 220-pound man was confined in the maximum security cell of the Clarke County Jail in Athens, Georgia, while awaiting transfer to the state mental hospital because of paranoid behavior.
+He became violently agitated, ripped the bars from the windows, and began to break through the masonry walls of his cell.
+When several efforts to subdue him failed, Sheriff H. T. Huff and Dr. C. D. Warren (then county physician) requested the University of Georgia School of Veterinary Medicine to send a tranquilizer gun to the jail.
+Dr. T. R. Ridgeway'O complied with this request and, with the assistance of Dr. Warren (who sterilized the equipment and prepared the drug), used the tranquilizer gun to deliver 7 1/2 grains of sodium amytal to the prisoner.
+The dart, fired from a distance of about ten feet, hit the left mid-flank of the prisoner.
+The prisoner lunged through a hole in the wall and sustained a scalp injury during his scuffle with the with police officers.
+Almost six minutes after being darted, the prisoner lost consciousness and was handcuffed.
+They considered this a success since they had managed to subdue the prisoner without shooting him or otherwise harming him.
+This was the weapon's first known usage on a human being.